-The property belongs to the descendants of two of the earliest pioneer families of the Península Valdés, the Olazábal and the Endara family, we are the fifth generation of settlers that inhabited the Península over 120 years ago.
+We belong to two of the pioneer families of Valdés, the Olazábal and the Endara family, we are the fifth generation of this settlers who have inhabited the Península since more than 120 years ago.

 Our first ancestor to arrive was Don Félix Olazábal, French Basque, who traveled on horseback from the Province of Buenos Aires to the Valdés Península in 1897 herding 800 Australian Merino sheep.
 Natural caves in the cliffs of what is now the town of Puerto Pirámides were their first home.
 Eventually large lots of land for sheep farming were purchased, and now more than a century after their arrival his heirs continue their legacy.

-In 1899 our great grandmother, Doña Francisca Endara, also French Basque, began raising Australian Merino sheep in the north of the Península Valdés as well, acquiring thousands of acres and founded several ranches.
-Its farms have become an oasis in the middle of the Patagonian desert.
+In 1899 our great grandmother, Doña Francisca Endara, also French Basque, began raising Australian Merino sheep in the northern area of the Península Valdés as well, acquiring thousands of acres and founded several ranches.
+Her farms have become an oasis in the middle of the Patagonian desert.

 María & Agustín.